 Define your main race

-Now, with the knowledge about you as an athlete.
-It is time to set a goal for your endurance training and racing.
-The goal will be your main race, which we will call your A-race.
-So let’s start by defining that.
-If you don’t know which competition you will have as your A-race, take some time researching and find something that motivates you.
+In our previous article, we examined how to get to know yourself better as an athlete.
+Now, we’re going to look at how you set realistic goals for your endurance training and racing.
+The goal will be your main race, often called your A-race.
+So, let’s start by defining that.
+If you don’t know which competition you will have as your main race, then use the information in this article to find a competition that motivates you.

-When choosing a competition to have as your seasonal goal.
-Consider how much time you have for training.
-We think that these values function as a benchmark for your commitment to endurance training:
+We think that the following values function as a benchmark for your commitment to endurance training each week: